 Eric joined the board of the Kokoda Youth Foundation in October 2021 and has been assisting the Foundation as a volunteer prior.
 Eric is a chartered accountant with over 15 years’ experience in business and taxation advisory and has been working with a wide range of businesses from varying industries and non-for-profit organisations.
 Eric is eager to put his knowledge and expertise to work for the KYF.

 Belinda joined the KYF Board in November 2022.
 As a mother of two young boys, she knows all too well how critical the KYF values are to supporting young Australians in their journey into adulthood.
 Belinda has been practising as a property and commercial lawyer on the Gold Coast since 2006.
-She looks forward to using her experience to support the KYF team continue the vital work they do in the community.
+Belinda regularly volunteers at the Kokoda Challenge and enjoys using her experience at events and on the Board, to support the KYF team continue the vital work they do in the community.

 Barry spent many years leading the Finance discipline within the University of Queensland Business School, where he now holds an honorary position and continues to lecture in the third year of the Bachelor of Commerce program.